 Treating symptoms of certain types of cancer (multiple myeloma, ovarian cancer).
 It may also be used for other conditions as determined by your doctor.

-Alkeran tablets is an alkylating agent.
+Alkeran tablets are an alkylating agent.
 It works by destroying resting and rapidly dividing tumor cells in certain types of cancer.

 Do NOT use Alkeran tablets if: